 Acne is present on the surface of the skin and is an easy target for other teens to mock.
 Some teens are ashamed of their developing bodies.
 It’s essential, if you’re a parent of a teenager, to realize that these changes in their minds and bodies are overwhelming at times.

 Your child might need some guidance as to what’s happening to them.
 They might not ask you directly, but you can offer to talk to them about their body and mind changes or be available to listen if they need you.
-If they know that you’re there to hear them, it can be comforting to teens.
+If they know that you are there to listen them, it can help them open up.

 Tumultuous Teen Years